yaboi-zombies/BO1-Full-Solo-Mods/README.md

 # BO1-Full-Solo-Mods
 One stop shop for BO1 solo mods.
-Place the 'Solo Eggs Mod' folder in the 'C:\Users\User\AppData\Local\Plutonium\storage\t5\mods' folder.
-(Click on "Code" --> "Download ZIP" to download).
+Place the 'Solo Eggs Mod' folder in the 'C:\Users\User\AppData\Local\Plutonium\storage\t5\mods' folder and the 'zombie_moon_patch.ff' file in the '.\pluto_t5_full_game\zone\Common' folder (Click on "Code" --> "Download ZIP" to download).
+When loaded into the main menu of BO1 click mods -> Solo Eggs Mod to load the mod file.

 Steps modified for solo play:
 - Ascension